 Turning to inflation: It is still lower than I'd like.
-Based on my favorite measure-the trimmed mean-the underlying rate is 1.7 percent.
+Based on my favorite measure-the trimmed mean-the underlying rate is stable at just over 11⁄2%.
 To understand why inflation has remained low despite an economy nearing full employment, we have to look beyond our shores.
 The rise of the dollar and the fall in oil prices over the past year have lowered import prices and pushed the inflation rate down.
 Based on past experience, these effects should prove transitory.
-As they dissipate, and as the economy strengthens further over the next year, I see inflation moving back up to our 2 percent goal in the next two years.
+As they dissipate, and as the economy strengthens further over the next year, I see inflation moving back up to our 2% goal in the next two years.